 Matt Neele indicated that working GVSU’s Applied Computing Institute was a fantastic opportunity and mutually beneficial partnership.
 “By sponsoring a senior project my firm was able to provide an authentic and valuable experiential learning opportunity for the students, but at the same time their talent and creativity really helped us move The ÔRKiD App to the next level”.

-The GVSU Applied Computing Institute, GVSU’s experiential learning platform for computing students works closely with industry partners to identify meaningful collaboration opportunities.
-The institute is hosted by the GVSU School of Computing and Information Systems, and this particular project was completed by students enrolled in their senior project course.
-More information about how your organization can partner with GVSU Applied Computing Institute is available at aci.cis.gvsu.edu.
+The GVSU Applied Computing Institute, GVSU’s experiential learning platform for computing students, works closely with industry partners to identify meaningful collaboration opportunities.
+The institute is hosted by the GVSU School of Computing, and this particular project was completed by students enrolled in their senior project course.
+You can learn more about sponsoring a senior project here.

 More information on The ÔRKiD App is available at www.orkidapp.com.